storyblok/app-extension-auth/README.md

 # @storyblok/app-extension-auth

-A JavaScript library for handling authentication with [Storyblok](https://www.storyblok.com) apps.
+A JavaScript library for managing authentication for [Storyblok](https://www.storyblok.com) apps.

-## Usage
+## Getting Started

-`@storyblok/app-extension-auth` helps you manage authentication for Storyblok apps.
-For your project, you will need both a frontend and a backend (which can be serverless).

 See our starters: